 Want to get the big picture of Pisgah without spending too much time trekking through the trees?
 A kid/dog/lazy person friendly hike up Looking Glass Rock Trail is a great way to see it all without actually, you know, doing it all.
 The trail winds up on a series of moderate switch backs, past some nice rock faces, and dead ends at a spectacular summit frequented by rock climbers and photographers.
 For those interested in tacking on a little additional mileage to this 6.2 mi roundtrip out and back, the nearby Slick Rock Falls Trail (#117) and Sunwall Trail (#601) provide additional ways to enjoy this popular tourist hike.

 Is it goat approved?
 No, but it is dog approved.

 How you get there: Google Davidson River Campground in Brevard, NC.
 When you reach the turn for the campground, keep going.
 The road will fork sharply just after crossing a bridge.
 You want to go left here, and the trail head is on your right a few miles ahead.
 If you miss the fork you will unfortunately pass the heavily trafficked Looking Glass Falls, at which point, once you wade through the RVs and the minivans, you need to turn around and try again.

-Time for hike: The distance for this hike is about 1 mile out and back to the summit.
+Time for hike: The distance for this hike is about 6.2 mi out and back to the summit.
 The trail varies from flat to moderately steep inclines/switchbacks.